microsoft/SEAL/README.md

 ### Android and iOS

+You can use [Android Studio](https://developer.android.com/studio) to build the native shared library used by the .NET Standard wrapper library for Android.
+If you want to build for iOS, please take a look at our [iOS pipeline](pipelines/ios.yml) file to see how to configure and build the native library using CMake and Xcode.

-You can use [Android Studio](https://developer.android.com/studio) to build the native shared library used by the .NET Standard wrapper library.
-However, the easiest and recommended way to use Microsoft SEAL in Android is through the multiplatform NuGet package you can find at [NuGet.org](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
+However, the easiest and recommended way to use Microsoft SEAL in both Android and iOS is through the multiplatform NuGet package you can find at [NuGet.org](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
 Just add this package to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project in order to develop mobile applications using Microsoft SEAL and .NET.
-The native shared library and the .NET wrapper compile only for 64 bits, so only `arm64-v8a` and `x86_64` Android ABIs are supported.
+The native shared library and the .NET wrapper compile only for 64 bits, so only `arm64-v8a` / `x86_64` Android ABIs and `arm64` / `x86_64` iOS architectures are supported.

 ## Getting Started